morganstanley/dotnet-please/README.md

 asking things.
 Commands are normally kebab-cased, but the dashes can be replaced with spaces to make them more readable.

-Most commands have a `--stage` option to just list what the command would do, but we strongly advise to back up/commit your code before pleasing your projects.
+Most commands have a `--dry-run` option to just list what the command would do, but we strongly advise to back up/commit your code before pleasing your projects.

 To get a complete list of options and arguments for each command, run